Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Results

 \subsection{T2I Evaluation}

 We evaluate \np\ on a variety of benchmark prompt sets~\cite{kirstain2023pick, wu2023human, saharia2022photorealistic}, human preference predictors $\phi$ such as HPSv2~\cite{wu2023human}, HPSv3~\cite{ma2025hpsv3}, ImageReward~\cite{xu2023imagereward} and PickScore~\cite{kirstain2023pick}.
-We also consider the GenEval~\cite{ghosh2023geneval} benchmark which focuses on a DM's ability to draw numerically specific prompts, e.g., `a photo of four zebras'.
 In terms of baselines we primarily compare to Golden Noise~\cite{zhou2025golden} who mutate the initial noise $X_T$ given the prompt and a standard baseline where no initial noise optimization is performed.
 We also provide some comparisons to NoiseAR~\cite{li2025noisear} who use RL fine-tuning to autoregressively modify the DM generation process.
-Due to space constraints, we provide additional evaluation results and baseline implementation details in the supplementary.
+Please note that while these methods also perform initial noise optimization, like \np, they have no equivalent to the candidate pool size parameter $N$; $N=100$ in our comparisons.

 \textbf{Human preference benchmarks.} Table~\ref{table:main_exp_full} reports our findings for 64 comparisons across all DM, prompt set and human preference metric $\phi$ combinations. \np\ achieves the best performance on more than 30 of these comparisons and the second best performance on more than 20.
 Further, even though we primarily train our predictor on PickScore, we find that the performance generalizes across other preference metrics, specifically HPSv2 and v3, as well.
 In terms of performance on specific DMs, we find that our method is generally stronger on newer DiT models like Hunyuan and PixArt-$\Sigma$, but is also very competitive on older U-Nets like SDXL and its fine-tune, DreamShaper.
 Overall, considering the inherent noisiness of human preference metrics~\cite{mance2022noise, jaramillo2022radiologists, xu2023imagereward}, these results demonstrate the generative competitiveness of our proposed method.